MsnzmT/Filmishow-Django/README.md

 ### `python manage.py runserver`

-Runs the appin the development mode at [http://localhost:3000](http://localhost:3000) .
+Runs the app in the development mode at [http://localhost:8000](http://localhost:8000) .

 ## ** Frontend **